MTienNg/Small-Ransomeware-for-Learning-Purposes/README.md

 # Small Ransomware
 ## Building a Small Ransomware for Learning Purposes

 > **Disclaimer**: This project is created for educational purposes only.
 The author does not condone or support the use of ransomware for malicious purposes.
-This code is provided to help understand how ransomware works and how to protect against it.
+The code is provided to help understand how ransomware works.

 ## Table of Contents
 - [Overview](#overview)